milanochuang/slides/web/thesis.md

 ---
 <!--_paginate: true-->
 <!-- Negative evaluations of the DPP’s Propriety spiked in June and August.
-As we can see from the previous slides, Key terms have included dictatorship, misogyny, corruption, and trash.
+As we can see from the previous slides, Key terms include dictatorship, misogyny, corruption, and trash.
 These were linked to Lai’s ‘democracy vs dictatorship’ statement, people refute that dpp is the one who is dictator.
 Worth to note that because of the #MeToo movement was under the spotlight at that time, though may not be directly related to metoo movement, as long as it's propriety-related issue, people also like to raise questions about the DPP’s handling of gender issues altogether. -->
 ### DPP: Negative Evaluation of <span style="font-variant:small-caps;">propriety</span>
 - **Spikes in criticism**: June & August